Saudi Arabia Reacts to Preparation for Astana Talks

 Saudi Arabia believes that the talks in the Kazakh capital Astana could lead to a stable ceasefire, according to the statement made by the Saudi Foreign Minister Adel al-Jubeir.
 He expressed hope for reaching a ceasefire saying that the Astana talks are worth testing.
 He also confessed that so far the negotiation process has not resulted in the halt of fighting and transition to a peaceful settlement.

 Al-Jubeir also mentioned that if the talks succeed, the way of political means should be studied more closely.
-He refused to comment on the talks agenda, pointing out that its possible success does not mean that the Kingdom abandon Syrian moderate opposition who fights for toppling the government of Bashar al-Assad.
+He refused to comment on the agenda of the talks, pointing out that its possible success does not mean that the Kingdom abandon Syrian moderate opposition who fights for toppling the government of Bashar al-Assad.

 We could only hope that Saudi Arabia, which is currently suffering from defeats in the war with the Houthi rebels in Yemen, is not going to undermine the Astana talks to sabotage the peaceful settlement process.
 At the same time the HNC, feeling pressure and being a Kingdom’s proxy, could persist in its efforts for ousting Bashar al-Assad.

 Origins of images: Facebook, Twitter, Wikimedia, Wikipedia, Flickr, Google, Imageinjection, Public Domain & Pinterest.

 We would like to ask you to consider a small donation to help our team keep working.
 We accept no advertising and rely only on you, our readers, to keep us digging the truth on history, global politics, and international relations.